 Therapeutic storytelling or healing storytelling is a form of storytelling that uses creative metaphors to tell individuals stories that help address challenging experiences in children and adults.
 This form is utilized by both professional therapists and non-professionals, parents, and teachers.

 This approach of storytelling has been pioneered by storytelling therapists like George Burns, Susan Perrow.
-Proponents of therapeutic storytelling claim that the style of storytelling is a subtle yet often effective means of addressing traumatic situations and challenges in behaviours with children, teenagers, and adults.
+However, Proponents of therapeutic storytelling claim that the style of storytelling is a subtle yet often effective means of addressing traumatic situations and challenges in behaviours with children, teenagers, and adults.
 This form helps the people to work on themselves through introspection, and proper knowledge about themselves.

 The Art Of Storytelling